genomicsengland/panelapp/docker/cloud/README.md

-# Production docker
+# Cloud environments

 This directory contains Dockerfiles for AWS environments.

-All AWS environment are identical to Production.
-Environment-specific configurations are passed to the runtime container as environment variables.
+All cloud environments are intended to be as identical as possible, using thesame Docker images and Django settings, except for environment-specific parameters.

 ## Dockerfiles

-Production docker images is designed to run on AWS, using S3 and SQS (as opposed to file-system storage and RabbitMQ), scheduler by any container scheduler, Kubernetes, ECS, ECS/Fargate...
-(Docker-Compose is not a production scheduler).
+The cloud docker images are designed to run on AWS, using S3 and SQS, and run within any container scheduler platform, Kubernetes, ECS, ECS/Fargate...
+(Docker Compose is not intended for production use).

 * [Base image Dockerfile](./Dockerfile-base)
 * [Web Dockerfile](./Dockerfile-web), starts the Django application with Gunicorn